Photographic plate

-Photographic plates preceded photographic film as a capture medium in photography, and were still used in some communities up until the late 20th century.
-The light-sensitive emulsion of silver salts was coated on a glass plate, typically thinner than common window glass.
+Photographic plates preceded film as the primary medium for capturing images in photography.
+These plates, made of metal or glass and coated with a light-sensitive emulsion, were integral to early photographic processes such as heliography, daguerreotypes, and photogravure.
+Glass plates, thinner than standard window glass, became widely used in the late 19th century for their clarity and reliability.
+Although largely replaced by film during the 20th century, plates continued to be used for specialised scientific and medical purposes until the late 20th century.

 History

 Glass plates were far superior to film for research-quality imaging because they were stable and less likely to bend or distort, especially in large-format frames for wide-field imaging.
 Early plates used the wet collodion process.
 The wet plate process was replaced late in the 19th century by gelatin dry plates.

 A view camera nicknamed "The Mammoth" weighing 1400 lb was built by George R. Lawrence in 1899, specifically to photograph "The Alton Limited" train owned by the Chicago & Alton Railway.
 It took photographs on glass plates measuring 8 feet × 4.5 feet.

 Glass plate photographic material largely faded from the consumer market in the early years of the 20th century, as more convenient and less fragile films were increasingly adopted.
 However, photographic plates were reportedly still being used by one photography business in London until the 1970s, and by one in Bradford called the Belle Vue Studio that closed in 1975.
-They were in wide use by the professional astronomical community as late as the 1990s.
-Workshops on the use of glass plate photography as an alternative medium or for artistic use are still being conducted.
+They were in wide use for professional astrophotography as late as the 1990s.
+Workshops on the use of glass plate photography as an alternative medium or for artistic use are still being conducted in the early 21st century.

 Scientific uses

 Astronomy

-Many famous astronomical surveys were taken using photographic plates, including the first Palomar Observatory Sky Survey (POSS) of the 1950s, the follow-up POSS-II survey of the 1990s, and the UK Schmidt survey of southern declinations.
+Many famous astronomical surveys were taken using photographic plates, including the first Palomar Observatory Sky Survey (POSS) of the 1950s, the follow-up POSS-II survey of the 1990s, and the UK Schmidt Telescope survey of southern declinations.
 A number of observatories, including Harvard College and Sonneberg, maintain large archives of photographic plates, which are used primarily for historical research on variable stars.